 But there’s more to writing a pithy short story than scribbling a quick vignette.
 Like any writing that catches the eye and lingers in the mind, there must be a hook through conflict, tension, characterization, plot, and a carefully controlled narrative arc.
 Crafting flash fiction is like crafting any short story – with fewer words.
 Every syllable must pull its weight.

-If you’d like to learn more about writing flash fiction, you may find the following links helpful, provided by one of our competition judges, Emma Ashmere:
+If you’d like to learn more about writing flash fiction, you may find the following links helpful, provided by local flash fiction writer, Emma Ashmere:

 Please submit your work as a Word Document, using Arial, 12 point font.